this post was updated June 15, 2022

-I’ve had the opportunity over the last four months to visit more than 30 schools and 400 classrooms in the area as we are ramping up our work with the GEAR UP projects in Kentucky.
-During my observations, I’ve seen a multitude of instructional models from lecture and note-taking to reading text with guided notes to students working in small groups to create a group product around information about a topic, and several more that I don’t have time to discuss.
-I bring this up because of what I haven’t observed is a systemic approach to developing College Success skills in a school.
+I had the opportunity during 2012 to visit more than 30 schools and 400 classrooms across state as we were supporting the work of GEAR UP projects in Kentucky.
+During my observations, I saw a multitude of instructional models from lecture and note-taking to reading text with guided notes to students working in small groups to create a group product, and several more that I don’t have time to discuss.
+I bring this up because of what I didn’t observe.
+I did not see a systemic approach to developing College Success skills in any school.

-Many colleges define College Success skills as study skills and strategies that may be helpful to students to effectively make the transition from high school to college.
+Many colleges define one aspect of College Success skills as study skills and strategies that may be helpful to students to effectively make the transition from high school to college.
 The skills include but are not limited to: note-taking, active listening, study for better recall and memory, time management, test-taking, and effective writing.
-I list these skills here because of these skills the only one that I see approached systemically is test-taking and that’s not for college success as much as immediate success in high school.
-I, also, bring it up because it shows that when schools want to create a systemic approach they can and do!
-So why don’t we see a stronger systematic approach to College Success skill development in high schools, especially when you consider in Kentucky that Senate Bill 1 makes college and career readiness a priority.
+I list these skills here because of these skills the only one that I saw approached systemically was test-taking and that’s not for college success as much as immediate success in high school.
+I share this observation because it shows that when schools want to create a systemic approach they can and do!
+So why don’t we see a stronger systematic approach to College Success skill development in high schools?
+Especially when you consider in Kentucky that Senate Bill 1 makes college and career readiness a priority.

 The Cornell note-taking method and other approaches encompasses three key characteristics: